surniaulula/wpsso/readme.txt

 	* Added new `WpssoSchema::is_valid_key()` and `is_valid_val()` methods.
 	* Renamed the `WpssoProUtilShorten->set_instance()` method to `get_svc_instance()`.
 	* Refactored `WpssoProUtilShorten->get_svc_instance()` to use the new `self->load_lib()` method.
-	* Added more debugging messages to the `WpssoProEcomWooCommerce` class for missing product methods.
+	* Added more debugging messages to the `WpssoProEcomWooCommerce` class for missing product class methods (Premium version).
 	* Added a 'label_transl' key to the `$features` array for the SSO &gt; Dashboard &gt; Premium Features Status metabox.
 	* Refactored the Gravatar integration module to always fallback to the "mystery person" image.
 	* Refactored the `WpssoMedia->get_featured()` method to use a local cache to avoid duplicate database queries.